 The idea of making bagels first came to mind once I tried them in a basic continental breakfast.
-Turns out my dad is a bread lover and that day he took two strange donut shaped breads, spread cream cheese and strawberry jam on them, and devoured as if he wasn´t going to eat those things ever again.
-Of course, after that, my siblings and mom we all ate a few more of them and left the buffet bagels tray empty.Jump to Recipe
+Turns out my dad is a bread lover and that day he took two strange donut shaped breads, spread cream cheese and strawberry jam on them, and devoured them as if he wasn´t going to eat those things ever again.
+Of course, after that, my siblings and I we all ate a few more of them and left the buffet bagels tray empty.Jump to Recipe

 Our bagels recipe is a little different from others you may find; we use milk instead of water and we also add some butter.
 Plus, they are a little sweeter because we just love them that way, but you can always lower the amount of sugar if you wish so.